 Threats: Habitat modification and overcollecting are possible threats to this species in southwest New Mexico.
 Draining or filling in of cattle watering tanks poses a threat to the species, as does the diversion of roadside silt and runoff into known breeding ponds.
 The conversion of mesquite-creosotebush lowlands and arid grasslands to agriculture or development eliminates habitat.
 Roadway mortality as a result of increased borderland security traffic has been observed in southwest New Mexico.
-The bufotoxins found in the parotoid glands of I. alvarius may be collected into crystal form and then be smoked and previously the species has been collected for recreational drug use but the interest waned (NMDGF files).
-Now the interest in collection of the bufotoxin has resumed for medical and perhaps religious purposes, even though a synthetic form of the toxin can be readily developed.
+The bufotoxins found in the parotoid glands of I. alvarius may be collected into crystal form to then be smoked and the species has been collected for recreational drug use in the past (NMDGF files).
+Interest in collection of the bufotoxin has resumed for medical and perhaps religious purposes, even though a synthetic form of the toxin can be readily developed.
 Sonoran Desert Toad is known to ingest unnatural objects, such as shell casings (Luccioni and Wyman 2021) but the effect on the species is undetermined.